Gaynor Flanagan

 Gaynor Anita Motley (née Flanagan, 10 January 1933 – 21 February 1999) was an Australian women's basketball player.

 Biography

 Flanagan played for the Australia women's national basketball team at the 1957 FIBA World Championship for Women, hosted by Brazil.
-She married Geoff Motley, an Australian rules footballer inducted in the Australian Football Hall of Fame, and mother of Peter Motley who also played Australian football.
+She married Geof Motley, an Australian rules footballer inducted in the Australian Football Hall of Fame, and mother of Peter Motley who also played Australian football.